Gabriel Piccolo

-Gabriel Rojo de la Vega Piccolo or simply Gabriel (born 15 October 1989), is a Mexican retired footballer who played as a defender.
+Gabriel Rojo de la Vega Piccolo (born 15 October 1989), is a Mexican retired footballer who played as a defender.
 He played in the Primera División de México for San Luis and in the Scottish Premiership for Partick Thistle.

 Club career

-Born in Mexico City, Gabriel began his career with his hometown club América.
+Born in Mexico City, Piccolo began his career with his hometown club América.
 He then moved to Atlante, joining their second-division team Atlante UTN (now Toros Neza).

-Gabriel played two matches before being loaned to San Luis, making his professional debut on 16 March 2011, in a Copa Libertadores 1–1 away draw against Once Caldas.
+Piccolo played two matches before being loaned to San Luis, making his professional debut on 16 March 2011, in a Copa Libertadores 1–1 away draw against Once Caldas.
 He made his league debut on 2 April, in a 2–3 loss against Querétaro.

-On 21 January 2012, Gabriel moved to Spain, signing a contract with CD Dénia, in Segunda División B. On 1 August, he joined La Liga side Rayo Vallecano, being assigned to the reserves also in the third division.
+On 21 January 2012, Piccolo moved to Spain, signing a contract with CD Dénia, in Segunda División B. On 1 August, he joined La Liga side Rayo Vallecano, being assigned to the reserves also in the third division.

 Partick Thistle

-On 27 July 2013, Gabriel signed a two-year deal with Scottish Premiership side Partick Thistle after impressing on a trial.
+On 27 July 2013, Piccolo signed a two-year deal with Scottish Premiership side Partick Thistle after impressing on a trial.
 He made his competitive debut for the club on 6 August 2013, during a 2–1 victory over Ayr United in the Scottish League Cup.

-Despite appearing regularly for the side during the campaign, Gabriel had his contract terminated by mutual consent on 21 August 2014.
+Despite appearing regularly for the side during the campaign, Piccolo had his contract terminated by mutual consent on 21 August 2014.